Lennox Life

 Window Units

-Window units have a much shorter life span of five to eight years.
+Window units have a much shorter lifespan of five to eight years.
 It may be time to upgrade to a more efficient and long-lasting system if your window unit is running non-stop in the summer.
+Replace your energy-draining window units with central AC, ductless mini-splits or a heat pump to save money on your energy utilities.

 Maintenance: Regular maintenance is crucial for prolonging the life of your air conditioner.
-Schedule a tune-up with an HVAC professional each spring, preferably before you turn the unit on for the first time.
-During a tune-up, your HVAC pro will calibrate, clean, and inspect necessary components.
-They will also identify any minor issues and recommend the repairs needed before they grow into larger, more expensive issues down the road.
+Schedule a tune-up with a professional HVAC contractor each spring, preferably before you turn the unit on for the first time.
+During a maintenance appointment, your HVAC contractor will calibrate, clean and inspect necessary components.
+They will also identify any minor issues and recommend the needed repairs before they grow into larger, more expensive issues down the road.

 Location: The climate where you live can significantly impact your central air conditioner’s lifespan.
 If you live in a region with extreme humidity and hot temperatures, it may put more stress on the system, leading to a shorter lifespan.
 Installing units in shaded areas can help avoid the extra demand of working in the direct heat.